Chester Tourist Information

 Walking past the Civil War breach you come to all collection of Roman stones retrieved from the city walls.
 The five columns come from the legionary baths exercise hall.
 There coping stones from the fortress wall and ornamental parts of Roman building.

-The Roman Gardens The Roman Gardens The Roman Gardens - Fortress Coping Stone
+Chestertourist.com -The Roman Gardens at Chester Page One Chestertourist.com -The Roman Gardens at Chester Page Two The Roman Gardens - Fortress Coping Stone Page One

 This stone is an example of Roman Cornice Moulding.
 To the right is a modern example from Stockport Town Hall